artempoletsky/install-kurgandb-admin/README.md

 https://github.com/vercel/next.js/tree/canary/packages/create-next-app

-Second, move to your created app.
+Second, move to your app's directory
 ```bash
 cd ./your_app_name
 ```
-and run
+and run:
 ```bash
 npx @artempoletsky/install-kurgandb-admin
 ```

-this will install the admin panel to the default `/kurgandb/` route.
+This will install the admin panel to the default `/kurgandb/` route.

-if you want change the location pass an argument
+if you want to change the location pass an argument
 ```bash
 npx @artempoletsky/install-kurgandb-admin your_address
 ```